f007kht/osprey-experimental/README.md

 **Guardrails**: Documents exceeding `QA_MAX_PAGES` or `QA_MAX_SECONDS` are gracefully aborted with `status.abort.reason` set to `MAX_PAGES` or `MAX_SECONDS`.
 The quality bucket is set to `suspect` and processing stops to prevent resource exhaustion.

+**PDF Noise Suppression**: For non-PDF files (PPTX, XLSX, DOCX), PDF library probes can emit false warnings ("invalid pdf header: b'PK...", "EOF marker not found").
+These are automatically suppressed at the logger level when `QA_FLAG_ENABLE_PDF_WARNING_SUPPRESS=1` (default).
+Format detection via magic bytes happens first, ensuring PDF code paths are not triggered for Office documents.

+**OSD Collapse for Text-Layer PDFs**: When a PDF has a text layer detected (`text_layer_detected=True`), OCR and OSD are disabled.
+If OSD errors still occur (e.g., on page 0 cover tiles), they are collapsed after the first failure:
+- All OSD failures are counted in `warnings.osd_fail_count`
+- Only the first OSD error on page 0 is logged
+- Subsequent OSD errors are suppressed (QA log shows `osd_collapsed=1`)
+- A single summary warning is emitted: `OSD_FAIL_COLLAPSED`
+- Quality bucket remains `ok` but `status.notes` includes `OSD_FAILS_ON_TEXTLAYER` for dashboard filtering

 ### Correlation IDs

 Every document conversion generates correlation IDs for log ↔ Mongo joinability: